sani723/Sajj-Design-System/README.md

 # Sajj Design System

 ## Description
-Sajj Design System is a set of design rules and component library that lets you prototype faster with easy to use cross-platform components
+Sajj Design System is a set of design rules and a component library that lets you prototype faster with easy-to-use cross-platform components

 ## Development Approach
 ### Build one component at a time
 ![Avatar](https://www.componentdriven.org/component.svg)

 Build each component in isolation and define its relevant states.
 Start small.
 - Avatar
 - Button